-In line with our previous expectation, SpareBank 1 Østlandet's asset quality has improved with overall problem loans for the group reducing to around 0.4% of gross loans (including covered bond loans) in September 2017 from 0.9% in December 2015 (see Exhibit 4).
-This was mainly driven by the strong asset quality of the acquired B1OA's with a very low level of problem loans (0.2% in 2015) on the back of its predominantly retail mortgages credit profile with very low LTVs.
+In line with our previous expectation, SpareBank 1 Østlandet's asset quality has improved with overall problem loans for the group reducing to around 0.4% of gross loans (including covered bond loans) at end-March 2018 from 0.9% at end-December 2015 (see Exhibit 4).
+This was mainly driven by the strong asset quality of the acquired B1OA's with a very low level of problem loans on the back of its predominantly retail mortgages credit profile with very low LTVs.

-The combined loan book profile of the bank is now geared towards retail borrowers, mostly residential mortgages, accounting for around 74% of gross loans including covered bond loans, with no exposure to the oil sector in September 2017.
+The combined loan book profile of the bank is now geared towards retail borrowers, mostly residential mortgages, accounting for around 74% of gross loans including covered bond loans, with no exposure to the oil sector at end-March 2018.
 This supports the bank's asset quality, limiting the downside risks from credit impairments, given the traditionally very low loss rates for residential mortgages in Norway.

-Both banks' problem loans ratio has been historically low and on an improving trend during 2015-16, with the 3 year average historical ratio at 0.8 % in December 2016, down from 1% in December 2015 for SpareBank 1 Østlandet (average for 2015 is on standalone basis, excluding B1OA).
+Both banks' problem loans ratio has been historically low and on an improving trend during 2015-17, with the 3 year average historical ratio for SpareBank 1 Østlandet at 0.6% at end-December 2017, down from 1% at end-December 2015 (average for 2015 is on standalone basis excluding B1OA).